 I have written business plans and designed websites for a number of businesses without ever launching them.
 Why?
 Self-doubt.
-For a long time, I let self-sabotaging thoughts like “what if no one likes it?”, “who am I to start a business?”, “there are already so many people out there doing what I do, how will I ever make my business stand out?” stop me from putting myself out there.
+For a long time, I let self-sabotaging thoughts like “What if no one likes it?”, “Who am I to start a business?”, or “There are already so many people out there doing what I do, how will I ever make my business stand out?”, stop me from putting myself out there.

 Until I realised that I would probably never feel ready to start a business.
-No matter how many courses I did, business books I read or qualifications I gained.
-So – on the 1st of January this year (yeah I’m a fan of New Year’s resolutions) – I decided that it was time to stop procrastinating and take action.
+No matter how many courses I took, business books I read or qualifications I gained.
+So on the 1st of January this year – yeah I’m a fan of New Year’s resolutions – I decided that it was time to stop procrastinating and take action.
 It hasn’t been easy and I still have days where my self-confidence could do with a little boost.
 But…I have finally launched my business!

 “Having the fear is natural.
 Letting it stop you from going after your dreams is a tragedy”Leo Babauta